Please read these Terms and Conditions carefully, they form an important part of the contract for the World Challenge Programme.

 9. HEALTH, FITNESS & PARTICIPATION REQUIREMENTS

 9.1.
 The Customer must be satisfied when consenting to the Challenger’s application that the Challenger is fit and able to complete the itinerary of the Programme.
-To be considered fit and able to complete the itinerary of the Programme, the Challenger must, 3 (three) months before the departure date, reach the age appropriate target level of the World Challenge Fitness Test (which is a multi-stage fitness test commonly known as the bleep test, see table below) and have a Body Mass Index (“BMI”) of 18 to 30 (inclusive), and must maintain these levels of fitness (in relation to the multi-stage fitness test and BMI) up to the departure date and throughout the Expedition.
-If the Challenger does not satisfy these requirements, it will affect the Challenger’s suitability to take part in the Programme, and World Challenge reserves the right to terminate the contract and withdraw the Challenger from the Programme.
+To be considered fit and able to complete the itinerary of the Programme, the Challenger must complete a fitness assessment at the Training Expedition involving a distance walk carrying a rucksack (if a Training Expedition is relevant to the pre-departure programme) and 3 (three) months before the departure date, reach the age appropriate target level of a World Challenge Fitness Test (a multi-stage fitness test commonly known as the bleep test or the Cooper 12 minute run see tables below.
+The School will decide which one to facilitate).
+If the appropriate target level of the World Challenge Fitness Test is not achieved, the Customer must provide World Challenge with the Challenger’s Body Mass Index (“BMI”), which needs to be between 18 to 30 (inclusive).
+These levels of fitness (in relation to the multi-stage fitness test and BMI)must be maintained up to the departure date and throughout the Expedition.
+If the Challenger does not satisfy these requirements, it may affect the Challenger’s suitability to take part in the Programme, and World Challenge reserves the right to terminate the contract and withdraw the Challenger from the Programme.
 In such circumstances the Price payable by the Customer shall be calculated in accordance with the table set out in clause 6 by reference to the date on which the Challenger is withdrawn from the Programme by World Challenge.

 Age Female Male